Close

 Since the carer must supervise the dog at most times during the day, this role is suitable for a person working from home, a freelancer or someone with a lot of spare time.

-The puppy is not meant to be left without supervision for longer than 4 hours a day, so it's important to note that if you work full time and are out of the house all day, you may not be a suitable candidate.
+The puppy is not meant to be left without supervision for longer than four hours a day, so it's important to note that if you work full time and are out of the house all day, you may not be a suitable candidate.

 Although some police departments request experience or “a very keen interest in training dogs”, this is not essential.

-Nevertheless, the Surrey and Sussex joint police dog unit has set out the following essential criteria.
+Nevertheless, the Surrey and Sussex joint police dog unit set out the following essential criteria.
 Each applicant must:

 • Be over 18-years-old